-Students will earn a total of 18 semester hour credits for successful completion of the program.
-In both Marburg and Berlin, students will be able to receive German language instruction at all levels and will be placed into courses according to their levels of proficiency.
+- German (6 credits): In Berlin, students will be able to receive language instruction at all levels and will be placed into courses according to their levels of proficiency.

-The program will cost the same as one semester of on-campus charges.
-The program covers academic and educational costs including field excursions and other group activities, as well as room and board while on the academic portion of the program.
-A deposit of $350 is required after acceptance into the program, which is a part of the total cost.
+The cost of the program will be the equivalent to one semester of on-campus charges: tuition, room and board, and fees.
+The program covers academic and educational costs, including field excursions and other group activities, as well as room and board during the academic portion of the program.
+Students on financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.

 Students will be responsible for making their own travel plans both to and from the program, as well as during the independent travel period.